elm-simplex/core/README.md

 Every Simplex app needs this package, for the `main` value.

 It contains the functions needed to describe an app at the top-most level, i.e. your `main` value.
 Same use-case as `Browser.application` and `Platform.worker`, but with different arguments.

+For new apps, you'll want to use `Simplex.new` to construct your `main` value.